-- a. time, date and nature of enquiry, concern, complaints and/or grievances; - b. type of communication (e.g. telephone, letter, personal contact); - c. names contact address and contact number. - d. anonymous complaints are also registered, investigated and solved - e. response and review undertaken as a result of the enquiry, concern, complaints and/or grievances; and - f. actions taken and name of the person taking action.
+- a. time, date and nature of enquiry, concern, complaints and/or grievances; - b. type of communication (e.g., telephone, letter, personal contact); - c. names, contact address, and contact number. - d. anonymous complaints are also registered, investigated, and resolved - e. response and review undertaken because of the enquiry, concern, complaints and/or grievances; and - f. actions taken and name of the person taking action.